Really Long Bio (good read for insomniacs)

 The Early Years in Taiwan

 One of the earliest memories I have was doing a crayon drawing of Mazinger Z (an old Japanese animation TV show about a giant robot) in kindergarten (I was four), and everyone noticing that skill wise, it was years ahead of what the other children had drawn.
-Ever since then, I've been identified as "that artist kid" in school.
+Ever since then, I hadbeen identified as "that artist kid" in school.

 I was the kid that sat in the back corner who daydreamed a lot, living in my own little world.
 My first love letter was at age seven, which resulted in my first puppy love girlfriend--the pretty girl who played piano very well and became class president.
 Funny thing--I ended up marrying someone with the same last name as her.

 Grace (my older step-sister) and my step-father are saints--plain and simple.
 They are two of the nicest people I've ever known--kind, responsible, fair, rational, generous, and compassionate.
 My step-brother Stephen was also pretty cool to me in the short years he lived at home after college.
-My step-uncle (step-mother's younger brother, whoes nickname was "Kong-Jio," which is short for "The Monkey King Uncle" because my first impression of him was of him jumping off the top of a bunk bed) was a real class act too.
+My step-uncle (step-mother's younger brother, whose nickname was "Kong-Jio," which is short for "The Monkey King Uncle," because my first impression of him was of him jumping off the top of a bunk bed) was a real class act too.
 He was so nurturing, patient, loving, and even tempered.
 He'd take me and Michael (my older brother) everywhere--from watching military marching parades to attending his college social activities, and taught us many things by showing us examples (like taking various sized fruits and arranged them on the floor to teach us about the solar system).
-He'd even protect us when we were being punished, which annoyed my step-mother because she felt he was interfering with her parenting.
+He'd even protect us when we were being punished.

-I'm very grateful to have wonderful people like these being the positive influences in my life--I'm sure they helped shape my better attributes.
-Of course I have other siblings, half-siblings, step-siblings, real parents, step-parents (it's complicated--both my parents have multiple marriages, and my step-father had a previous marriage)...etc, but let's just say my other relatives will agree that it's enough to let these fine people be the shiny examples our family has to offer.
+I'm very grateful to have wonderful people like these being the positive influences in my life, and I'm sure they helped shape my better attributes.
+Of course I have other siblings, half-siblings, step-siblings, real parents, step-parents (it's complicated--both my parents had multiple marriages, and my step-father had a previous marriage), but I'm not about to make you read an actual full-lengthed autobiography.

 Immigrating to the U.S.